AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/april-branch-and-bound.svg' | relative_url }}?v=margin-surface" width="820" style="display: block; margin: 0 auto;" alt="The exact margin function shown as two connected planar patches, one for the off ReLU phase and one for the on phase, alongside a search tree whose two children are verified with margin bound 0.22.">
   </div>
-  <figcaption>The surface shows the two local affine formulas.
-The tree groups them into two verified subproblems.</figcaption>
 </figure>

 ## Read the proof from the tree